DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 # About Link de Pagamento Cielo

-**Link de Pagamento** allows you to send an **payment link for an order** to your customers via social media or any other channel you prefer.
-When opening the payment link, the buyer will see a page customized with your store logo and payment options.
+**Link de Pagamento** allows you to send a **payment link for an order** to your customers via social media or any other channel you prefer.
+When opening the payment link, the shopper will see a page customized with your store logo and payment options.

 You can sell different types of products: